AlexRmlt/ethicbot-rasa/data/nlu.md

 - She could [refrain from pushing](deed) [Katharina](LOC) on the tracks and let the runaway trolley pass.
 - She could [refuse to](deed) give medical aid to the injured crewmember because there is not enough oxygen for all of them.
 - [Heather](ORG) could also give the medicine to [Herbert](PERSON) saving his life
+- Doug could [refuse](deed) to throw the rope in order to save himself and the other lifeboat passengers.
+- He could throw a rope for the old people to help them get on board of the lifeboat.
+- She can hit a switch that will cause the fumes to bypass the room containing the [four](CARDINAL) patients.
+- She could also just [do nothing](deed) and let the fumes go to the room with [four people](stakeholder)[four](CARDINAL) people.
+- She could pull the chair from underneath her son and therefore cause his death
+- [Inga](PERSON:inga) could also refuse to pull the chair from her child

 ## intent:positive
 - That would be positive for him